National Cemetery Administration

 Medal of Honor Recipients

-Senator Francis H. Case was transferred from a private cemetery on Dec.
-3, 1981 and rests in Section F, Grave 789.
+Senator Francis H. Case was transferred from a private cemetery on December 3, 1981 and rests in Section F, Site 789.

 Brigadier General Richard E. Ellsworth, Commander of Rapid City Air Force Base (which was renamed Ellsworth Air Force Base in his honor).
 Ellsworth died on March 18, 1953 and rests in Section D, Site 10.

 John Bear King of South Dakota enlisted in the U.S. Army on May 18, 1943.
 PFC Bear King was one of eleven known Lakota Code Talkers in the Pacific Theater during World War II.
 The 2008 Code Talkers Recognition Act honored all Code Talkers from World War I and World War II and awarded the Congressional Gold Medal to American Indian tribes whose members participated in the top secret program; individuals would receive a Congressional Silver Medal.
 In 2013, the Lakota Code Talkers received their medals.
 Bear King died September 2, 1949, and is one of two Lakota Code Talkers interred in a VA national cemetery (Section E, Site 1394).